SSWConsulting/SSW.People.Profiles/Luke-Chou/Luke-Chou.md

 Luke's clients projects:

-*   **Microsoft China** Worked with Microsoft China DPE on new technologies training and Windows Vista/7 compatibility support.
-There are hundreds of ISVs who benefit from Wilson’s professional knowledge on Windows Vista/7 compatibilities.
+*   **Microsoft China** Worked with Microsoft China DPE on new technologies training and Windows 7 compatibility support.
+There are hundreds of ISVs who benefit from Luke’s professional knowledge on Windows 7 compatibilities.

     Related Technology: VSTS, Windows 7.